ClusterM/nes2wii/README.md

 ![Schematics](board/nes2wii.png)

 Just ATMEGA16 (or any other ATMEGA, just recompile source code).
-And yes, you need 20MHz crystal for N64 support.
-8MHz is fine if you don't need N64.
+You need 16MHz crystal for N64.
+8MHz internal oscillator is fine if you don't need N64.

-## Fuses
+## Fuses (for ATMEGA16 with crystal)

 * Low fuse: 0xFF
 * High fuse: 0xD9

 ## How to use with PC

 Just install HID Wiimote driver by Julian Lohr: [http://julianloehr.de/educational-work/hid-wiimote/](http://julianloehr.de/educational-work/hid-wiimote/ "http://julianloehr.de/educational-work/hid-wiimote/")

 ## Tested on